mannyglover/openbook/README.md

 # openbook
-can we create a better social media platform by open-sourcing all the code and removing the profit motive?
+Can we create a better social media platform by open-sourcing all the code and removing the profit motive?